dliao1/KAMP/README.md

 # Getting help
 If you run into a bug or have a question, please [open an issue on GitHub](https://github.com/dliao1/KAMP/issues).

-# Citation
-If you use `KAMP` in a publication, please cite the package.
-Run `citation("KAMP")` in R for the current citation info.

   <!-- badges: start -->
   [![Codecov test coverage](https://codecov.io/gh/dliao1/KAMP/graph/badge.svg)](https://app.codecov.io/gh/dliao1/KAMP)
   <!-- badges: end -->